Joseline Hernandez: Personal life

-She and Stevie initially claimed to have married in 2013.
-However, Stevie J admitted in 2016 that the marriage was faked for publicity and in court documents released later that year, Joseline confirmed they were in a long-term relationship and never legally married.
-The couple's break up was documented in Love & Hip Hop: Atlantas fifth season, although they have reconciled on-and-off since then.

-During filming of Love & Hip Hop: Atlantas fifth season reunion, Hernandez revealed she was pregnant with Stevie's sixth child.
+Hernandez and Stevie J once claimed to have married in 2013.
+However, he admitted in 2016 that the marriage was faked for publicity and in court documents released later that year, she confirmed they were in a long-term relationship and never legally married.
+The couple's break up was documented in Love & Hip Hop: Atlantas fifth season.
+During filming of the show's fifth season reunion special, Hernandez revealed she was pregnant with Stevie's sixth child.
 She gave birth to their daughter on December 28, 2016.

-In April 2019, it was reported that Hernandez was dating music producer Robin Ingouma, known professionally as Balistic Beats.
-The couple got engaged later that year.
+In 2017, Hernandez began dating music producer Robin Ingouma, known professionally as Balistic Beats.
+The couple made their relationship public in April 2019 and got engaged soon after.
+Hernandez later announced via instagram that the two had married on October 11, 2022.

-In June of 2023, Hernandez was arrested for several misdemeanors, resisting arrest with violence, and two counts of battery on a law enforcement officer in Fort Lauderdale, Florida.
+In June 2023, Hernandez was arrested for several misdemeanors, resisting arrest with violence, and two counts of battery on a law enforcement officer in Fort Lauderdale, Florida.

+In April 2026, Hernandez announced she is expecting her second child with Balistic Beats.